hoffmangroup/segtools/doc/segtools.rst

 Input
 =====
-Segmentations should be in `BED4+ format`_ or `GFF format`, with one line for each segment and the ``name`` field used to specify the segment label.
+Segmentations should be in `BED format`_ or `GFF format`, with one line for each segment and the ``name`` field used to specify the segment label.
 For best results, the number of unique segment labels should be between 2 and around 40.
+For segmentations, Segtools uses fields ``1-4`` of a BED file or fields ``1,3-5``  of a GFF file.

 If you want to change the order in which labels appear or the text displayed in plots, a `mnemonic file`_ can be created.